Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 It allows you to sharpen your knives at angles of 15° or 20°, thus covering the requirements of the majority of kitchen knives, both Japanese and European.

-In addition, its wooden base not only stabilizes the tool but also gives it an attractive aesthetic, making it ideal for frequent use, whether in your kitchen or during nature getaways.
+Additionally, its wooden base not only stabilizes the tool but also gives it an attractive aesthetic, making it ideal for frequent use, whether in your kitchen or during nature getaways.

 Another major advantage of this sharpener is its ease of use .
-Thanks to the angle guide, it is no longer necessary to judge the sharpening angle by eye, making the process much more accessible to novices.
+Thanks to the angle guide, it is no longer necessary to assess the sharpening angle by eye, making the process much more accessible to novices.
 This allows you to concentrate on your movement technique without worrying about the angle, thus significantly improving the quality of sharpening.

 Step 2: Preparing the tool and knife